DSRC-GPU/CrowGenCpp/crowdgeneration/CrowGenCpp/README.md

   - crowd -- root node
     - groupdescriptor -- one for every node
+      - population -- the number of people in this group.
       - sources -- a container for source elements.
 These specify where people from this group should enter the crowd area.
         - source -- one for every area where people from this group can enter